 Check *****/Check Valves:

 A simple metal/composite ball or spring loaded valve.
-There can be many of these within a transmission.
+There can be many of these located within many parts of the transmission.
 Their purpose is to momentarily delay or control fluid flow to a certain part of the valve body or other component or to block oil flow completely.
 Shift circuits normally have check ***** located within them for accumulator fill-up to prevent clutch pressure from being lost on apply and allow pressure to escape once a clutch is released.

 General Motors 4T60E Check Ball Locations.

 This valve is controlled directly by accelerator pedal movement, and is used to determine shift timing and line pressure.
 It is traditionally operated with a separate cable attaching directly to the valve's lever which is then connected to the throttle body.
 A vacuum diaphragm called a modulator can also be used in place of a cable system to control the valve using manifold pressure.
 These are found on hydraulic shift transmissions, and primitive electronically-shifted transmissions that still use mechanical pressure controls.
 Nearly all modern automatic transmissions use solenoids to duty cycle the line pressure, eliminating the need for this valve altogether.

 General Motors Valve Body Mounted Throttle Valve

 Also customarily used in hydraulically-shifted transmissions, this valve is responsible for shifting the car once the correct hydraulic pressure is produced.
 It accomplishes this by producing an oil pressure based on engine speed.
 Once the correct speed is reached, this pressure will act to shift gears at the right speed.
 The throttle valve will also apply oil pressure to oppose this valve to inhibit or shorten a shift depending on engine load or throttle position.
 Modern electronic-shift transmissions will use speed sensors and other sensor parameters to shift the car at the desired time.